prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 ================================================== ============================================================ ==========
 Property Name                                      Description                                                  Default
 ================================================== ============================================================ ==========
-``hive.metastore.uri``                             The URI of the Hive Metastore to connect to using
+``hive.metastore.uri``                             The URI(s) of the Hive metastore to connect to using the
-                                                   the Thrift protocol.
+                                                   Thrift protocol.
+If multiple URIs are provided, the first URI is used by default and the rest of the URIs are fallback metastores.
 This property is required.
-                                                   Example: ``thrift://192.0.2.3:9083``
+                                                   Example: ``thrift://192.0.2.3:9083`` or
+                                                   ``thrift://192.0.2.3:9083,thrift://192.0.2.4:9083``

 ``hive.config.resources``                          An optional comma-separated list of HDFS
                                                    configuration files.
 These files must exist on the